Televisión Nacional de Chile: Headquarters and regional centres

-The official headquarters of Televisión Nacional de Chile are located in Providencia, Santiago Metropolitan Region.
-The complex is the home of the national channel, the internet and worldwide services, music label and Fox Sports Chile.
-Inaugurated in 1970, the renovation of the building began in 1999, and was completed in 2005.
+The official headquarters of Televisión Nacional de Chile is located in Providencia, Santiago Metropolitan Region.
+The complex is the home of the national channel, the internet and worldwide services, music label, and Fox Sports Chile.
+Inaugurated in 1970, the renovation of the building began in 1999 and was completed in 2005.
 On 1 December 2004, the station suffered a fire due to an electrical failure.
 The incident caused the interruption of the main channel for one hour.
-There were no injuries and four fire companies controlled the fire.
+There were no injuries or deaths and four fire companies controlled the fire.

-The centre is familiar with many Chilean citizens and is currently a site visited by tour guides.
-Within the enclosure there is an esplanade known as "Patio de las Comunicaciones", which is occasionally used for corporate events and television programmes.
-The complex also includes 3 studios for the drama area, a centre for domestic, global and online news divisions and the sports area, a video editing room, auditorium, warehouses of props, file of documentation, a cafeteria, dressing rooms of artists and technical staff, technical areas, office areas for the board of directors, general management, general secretary, administration and finance, press, as well as 2 levels of underground car parks.
+The centre is familiar to many Chilean citizens and is currently a site visited by tour guides.
+Within the enclosure is an esplanade known as "Patio de las Comunicaciones", occasionally used for corporate events and television programmes.
+The complex also includes 3 studios for the drama area, a center for domestic, global, and online news divisions and the sports area, a video editing room, an auditorium, warehouses of props, files of documentation, a cafeteria, dressing rooms for artists and technical staff, technical areas, office areas for the board of directors, general management, general secretary, administration and finance, press, as well as 2 levels of underground car parks.

 Televisión Nacional de Chile has production centres with newsrooms and studios in Antofagasta, Copiapó, La Serena, Valparaíso, Rancagua, Talca, Concepción, Temuco and Punta Arenas.
-In addition has a commercial office in Arica y Parinacota Region.
+In addition, a commercial office in Arica y Parinacota Region.